dannybellion/Spec-Prompt-Meta/README.md

 - 📝 **Context Integration**: Combines transcripts with template and example files
 - 🤖 **AI-Powered**: Uses GPT-4o to generate structured project specifications

+## Details

+The emergence of AI coding assistants has fundamentally transformed software development.
+While these powerful tools can generate complex code with remarkable speed and accuracy, the true art lies in crafting precise, nuanced prompts.
+The challenge isn't just about generating code, but articulating requirements with clarity, context, and strategic detail.

+This project automates the process of generating comprehensive project specifications by leveraging AI's ability to distill and articulate complex requirements.
+Instead of manually crafting detailed prompts, we use AI to transform raw inputs like audio transcripts, text notes, and README files into precise, actionable project specifications.
+By removing human bias and leveraging AI's analytical capabilities, we shift the prompt engineering burden directly to the AI, enabling more efficient and objective project scoping.

 ## Project Structure

 The project is organized as follows: